 In the opinion of its Spanish conquerors, Belize was a backwater, good only for its harvestable logwood, which was used to make dye.
-The country had no obvious riches to exploit and no great population to convert for "the glory of God" and the profit of the conquerors.
 Far from being profitable, Belize was dangerous, because the barrier reef tended to tear the keels from Spanish ships attempting to approach the shore.

 Belize's next trade boom was in arms, ammunition and other supplies sold to the Maya rebels in Yucatan who fought the War of the Castes during the mid-19th century.
 The war also brought a flood of refugees to Belize.
 First came the whites and their mestizo lieutenants, driven out by the wrath of the Maya; then came the Maya themselves when the whites regained control of Yucatan.
-The Maya brought farming skills that were of great value expanding the horizons and economic viability of the Belizean society.
-In 1862, while the USA was embroiled in the Civil War and unable to enforce the terms of the Monroe Doctrine, which closed the Western Hemipshere to colonization, Great Britain declared Belize its colony, calling it British Honduras.
+In 1862, while the USA was embroiled in the Civil War, Great Britain declared Belize its colony, calling it British Honduras.
 The declaration encouraged people from many parts of the empire to settle in Belize, which accounts for the country's present- day ethnic diversity.

 Belize Defence Force

-In 1983 the Belize Defence Force Air Wing was formed and based at Belize City - Philip S.W.
-Goldson International Airport, next to the main base of the Belize Defence Force and British Forces Belize at Price Barracks in nearby Ladyville.
-The HQ of the Belize Defence Force is in Belmopan, the country's capital.
+In 1983, the Air Wing was formed at Belize City - Philip S.W.
+Goldson International Airport, next to the main land base of the Belize Defence Force and British Forces Belize at Price Barracks in nearby Ladyville.
 The main tasks of the Air Wing are reconnaissance, SAR, casevac, aerial resupply and troop lift.
-Two Britten-Norman Defenders were bought in Britain and formed the backbone of the air wing for years.
-The two aircraft could be equipped with light armament as rocketpods, torpedoes and guns, making them the first armed aircraft in Belizean history.
-The British Force Belize maintained a strong position throughout the eighties and it was only in 1990, twelve years after its formation, that three Belizeans took command of the Belize Defence Force as Commandant of BDF, Guard Commander, Commander of Air & Maritime Wing.
+Two Britten-Norman Defenders were bought and formed the backbone of the air wing for years.
+The two aircraft could be equipped with light armament as rocketpods and guns, the first armed Belizean aircraft.

-In 1991 the Guatemalan government recognized the self determination of the Belizean people, ten years after it's independence.
-This statement meant a significant alternation in Guatemala's foreign policy.
-This step was followed in 1992 by a declaration of the Guatemalan president of the recognition of the independent state of Belize and the establishment of diplomatic relation between the two countries.
-Following this de facto declaration of peace the RAF Harriers were withdrawn from Belize in 1993 followed by the Puma helicopters in 1994 marking the disbandment of the British Force Belize (BFB).
-The BDF assumed total defence responsibility on January 1, 1994.
+In 1991 the Guatemalan government recognized the self determination of the Belizean people, followed in 1992 by a declaration of the Guatemalan president of the recognition of the independent state of Belize and the establishment of diplomatic relations between the two countries.
+Following this de facto declaration of peace the RAF Harriers were withdrawn from Belize in 1993, and the Puma helicopters in 1994 marking the disbandment of the British Force Belize (BFB).
+The BDF assumed total defence responsibility on 1 January 1994.

 The United Kingdom continues to maintain the British Army Training Support Unit Belize (BATSUB) to assist in the administration of the Belize Jungle School.
-The only British flying unit left in Belize was the Army Air Corps 25 Flight equipped with the Bell 212 and based at Price Barracks, Ladyville.
-However, this unit returned to the United Kingdom by the of September 2011.
+The only British flying unit left in Belize was 25 Flight equipped with Bell 212 helicopters.
+However, this unit returned to the United Kingdom in September 2011.

 In the mid-nineties the Air Wing was expanded by a Cessna 182 and a Slingsby T67M-260 basic training aircraft, the latter acquired in 1996 in Britain and marking another step towards self-reliance of the Belize Defence Force by training the Air Wing's own pilots.
-Tragedy however struck in October 1998, when one of the Defenders (serialled BDF-01) crashed in a swampy area southeast of Indian Church in the Orange Walk District.
-The wreckage of the aircraft was recovered by a US Army Chinook helicopter flown in from Panama in April 1999, but the aircraft could not be brought back to flying status.
-Instead, a replacement aircraft was obtained in 2003.
+In the 2010s, both these aircraft were taken out of service, and one of the original Defenders still soldiers on.
+Taiwan provided two Bell UH-1H Huey helicopters in 2016, but unfortunately one was lost in a crash early 2020.